yiliansource/party-js/docs/docs/06-particle-modules.md

 ## Introduction

 Static particles can look pretty boring.
-Particle modules allow certain particle properties to change over time, for example rotation or colour.
+Particle modules allow certain particle properties to change over time, for example rotation or color.
 These modules are registered at emitter creation, and are executed on a per-tick basis for each particle.
 They receive the particles themselves as a parameter, so they can alter the particle according to, for example, the particle's lifetime.

 They are implemented as class instances, using a single method override to drive their impact on the particles.